 Need to know

 - Running costs can vary dramatically between models, so it pays to shop smart

 - We reveal the most efficient temperature settings for summer and winter, plus other bill-busting expert tips

 - Consider becoming a CHOICE member to access reviews of more than 200 air conditioner models

 Before you go cowboy with the temperature remote and turn your living room into an icebox, it's important to understand how much energy your air con is going to be using, and how much it will affect your bills.

 Heating and cooling appliances account for about 40% of energy use in the average Australian home.
-The good news is just a few small changes can help lower your electricity costs and your carbon footprint, which helps the planet too.
+The good news is that just a few small changes can help lower your electricity costs and your carbon footprint, which helps the planet too.